codyde/codyde.io-start/docs/MCP_IMPLEMENTATION.md

 - **Resources**: Data that AI can read (e.g., files, database records)
 - **Prompts**: Pre-defined prompts that guide AI behavior

-### What is mcp-start?
+### What is mcp-tanstack-start?

-`mcp-start` is a TanStack Start-native implementation of MCP.
+`mcp-tanstack-start` is a TanStack Start-native implementation of MCP, fully compliant with the [2025-06-18 Streamable HTTP specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports).
 It was built from scratch to feel natural in the TanStack ecosystem, using:

 - **Zod schemas** for type-safe tool parameters
 - **API routes** for handling MCP requests
 - **Web standard Request/Response** APIs
+- **Full session management** with `Mcp-Session-Id` headers
+- **Origin validation** for DNS rebinding protection
+- **SSE resumability** via event IDs and `Last-Event-ID`

 ---